Knoydart Colours

 Top Quality Equipment

 All the technical equipment required for the journey is provided for you.
-All the equipment is high quality and light weight.
 All you need to bring is your own personal walking clothing and footwear.
+October can be chilly outdoors, so bring lots of layers!

 Accommodation